Lecrapouille/TimedPetriNetEditor/README.md

      animated and move along arcs at the speed imposed by the arc duration.
 The current unit of time for animation is 1 second.
 Tokens are shuffled one by one on OR-divergence branches.

+   - `-e` for forcing the timed graph event mode.
+Places are marged within arcs.

    - `-p` for forcing the Petri mode.
 In this mode, places can have any number of tokens.
 Arcs have an implicit unit of time set to 0 (while they